Lawrence Wetherby: 1956 U.S. Senate bid

 Following his term as governor, Wetherby resumed his private law practice.
-In 1956, U.S. Senator Alben Barkley unexpectedly died of a heart attack.
+In 1956, U.S. Senator Alben W. Barkley unexpectedly died of a heart attack.
 The timing of his death meant that the state would elect two senators in 1956.
 Clements' term was expiring and now Barkley's seat was vacant.
 Eisenhower convinced former senator and ambassador John Sherman Cooper to be the Republican candidate for the Barkley seat, hoping Cooper's immense popularity in the state would help his own re-election bid and help Republicans regain control of the Senate.
-Barkley's death occurred so late in the year that there was not time for a Democratic primary to choose the party's candidate for the open seat; Chandler had persuaded the legislature to move the primary from early August to late May to complicated the re-election bid of Clements, who had become acting majority leader when Senate Majority Leader Lyndon B. Johnson suffered a heart attack in 1955.
-Gov. Chandler proposed that the Democratic state committee nominate his close ally Joe Leary, who was friendly with Clements, but Clements has the committee choose Wetherby, who was only six months removed from his term as governor.
+Barkley's death occurred so late in the year that there was not time for a Democratic primary to choose the party's candidate for the open seat; Chandler had persuaded the legislature to move the primary from early August to late May to complicate the re-election bid of Clements, who had become acting majority leader when Senate Majority Leader Lyndon B. Johnson suffered a heart attack in 1955.
+Gov. Chandler proposed that the Democratic state committee nominate his close ally Joe Leary, who was friendly with Clements, but Clements had the committee choose Wetherby, who was only six months removed from his term as governor.

 Neither Wetherby nor Clements enjoyed the support of Chandler.
 During the infrequent visits Clements was able to make to the state, he campaigned for his former lieutenant governor as well as himself.
 In the general election, Cooper defeated Wetherby by 65,365 votes, and Clements lost to Thruston Morton by 6,981 votes.
 It was the first time Clements had lost a race, and Kentucky Democrats would not elect a senator for another 16 years.